efigence/redmine_backlogs_extended_sprints/README.md

-# Redmine Backlogs selectable_storypoints plugin
+# Redmine Backlogs extended sprints plugin

 Redmine plugin for Backlogs users which enables displaying 'due date' for stories assigned to Sprints in Master Backlogs sprint tables.